Graduate Students

 Jenna Kieckhaefer, Ph.D.

-Dr. Kieckhaefer is an assistant professor of forensic behavioral science in the criminology department at California State University, Fresno.
+Dr. Kieckhaefer is an associate professor of forensic behavioral science in the criminology department at California State University, Fresno.
 Her research examines the application of psychology to the criminal justice system.
 Dr. Kieckhaefer is particularly interested in the effects of building rapport with eyewitnesses on memory accuracy and suggestibility, lineup decision making and the effects of rapport on gathering sensitive information.
 Prior to starting at Fresno she received an ORISE post-doctoral research fellowship with the FBI’s National Center for the Analysis of Violent Crime (NCAVC).
 While with the FBI Dr. Kieckhaefer helped further the NCAVC’s research mission by assisting the Behavioral Analysis Unit (BAU) 2 on several projects examining threats, including the Institutions of Higher Education Targeted Violence Study.

 http://www.fresnostate.edu/socialsciences/criminology/faculty/kieckhaefer.html